burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 **Optimization:**

+Here we present materials presented by Charles E. Leiserson and his peers during the course [15].

 1. **Select Good Algorithm.** The good assymptotically rate algorithm is not nessesary the fastest, however it's a good start heuristic.

 2. **Pack structure into bits.** If you have structure that stores intgeger with values you can facilitates bitfields in C/C++.
 This method save space, but to extract and set bits the read and write will be really coupled with bit operations.